Urban Design and Architecture Studies (Minor)

 Program Description

-Once described by New York Times art critic John Russell as the best undergraduate department of art history in the country, the art history program at NYU was established to provide a rigorous and wide-ranging education in the many facets of the history and theory of art, a mission that its faculty continues to enthusiastically embrace.
-Students become familiar with global art from antiquity to the present.
-The department offers courses in ancient, medieval, Renaissance, baroque, modern, contemporary, East Asian, South Asian, Islamic, Latin American, African, Oceanic, Pre-Columbian, and Native American art, treating not only painting, sculpture, architecture, and photography but also graphic media, manuscript illumination, the decorative arts, and aspects of urban design.
+Urban Design and Architecture Studies is part of the Department of Art History, which New York Times art critic John Russell once described as the best undergraduate department of art history in the country.
 The department is one of the few undergraduate programs in the country with extensive offerings in conservation and museology.
 A myriad of museums, galleries, and local architectural sites make New York City the ideal place in which to study the visual arts on site and in the flesh.
 Beyond New York, art history courses are offered at NYU's study away sites, such as Berlin, Buenos Aires, Florence, London, Madrid, Paris, and Prague.

 Minor Declaration